DOJ official Bruce Ohr awarded $28G bonus amid Russia probe, records indicate

 Bruce Ohr, the Justice Department official whose connection to the opposition research firm responsible for the anti-Trump “dossier” led to his eventual demotion, was awarded a $28,000 performance bonus while the Russia probe was ongoing, according to newly released DOJ documents.

-The records do not indicate why Ohr was given the bonus in November 2016, though it shows he also received a $14,520 bonus a year earlier, totaling $42,520 over a two-year period.
+The records do not indicate why Ohr was given the bonus in November 2016, though they show he also received a $14,520 bonus a year earlier, totaling $42,520 over a two-year period.

 STATE DEPARTMENT OFFICIAL CITED STEELE IN EMAILS WITH OHR AFTER FLAGGING CREDIBILITY ISSUES TO FBI, DOCS REVEAL